 Phoenix Area Service

 The compressor pumps refrigerant through the air conditioning system.
-Compressor trouble can show up as no cooling, hard starting, breaker trips, hot outdoor equipment, or a repair-versus-replacement conversation.
+Compressor trouble can show up as no cooling, hard starting, breaker trips, hot outdoor equipment, or a repair-versus-replacement decision.

 What the compressor does

 The compressor is the heart of the refrigerant circuit.
-It raises refrigerant pressure so heat can be moved from inside the home to the outdoor coil.
+It raises refrigerant pressure so heat can be moved from inside your home to the outdoor coil.

-• Compressor will not start or hums under load
+- Compressor will not start, hums, or hard starts under load

-• Low refrigerant, airflow, capacitor, contactor, and wiring issues can stress the compressor
+- Refrigerant, airflow, capacitor, contactor, wiring, and fan problems can stress the compressor

 Local service